Signs You Could Be Heading for Trouble

 Consider using the credit card with the most favorable terms and limit the number of credit cards you have -- too many open lines of credit may have a negative impact on your credit score.
 See the Your Credit Score fact sheet for more details.

 Contact your creditors if you're having difficulty making your monthly payments.
 Try to work out a modified payment plan that reduces your monthly payment to a manageable amount.
 Creditors would like to work with you to help you pay off your loans and repair your credit rather than have you default on your credit obligations.

 Other Options to Consider

-Talk to your financial aid officer.
-They may have worked with students in similar situations and may be able to provide helpful guidance or financial assistance when an unplanned crisis occurs.
+Talk to the financial aid administrator at your school.
+They may have worked with students in similar situations and may be able to provide helpful guidance or financial assistance.
 If your situation is more complicated, and you can't work out a modified payment plan with your creditors, or if you aren't disciplined enough to create a budget, consider contacting a credit counseling organization.
 The United States Department of Justice provides information for consumers as well as a list of Approved Credit Counseling Agencies.